asciimo/trilogy/oop.md

     The sky's the limit on this one.
 Obvious properties include height, weight, speed, fuel, color, purpose, location, serial number...

-**[timing 19:15]**

 Let's add some of these properties to our `Robot` class.
-For now, we can hard-code the property values in the constructor as we initially did for `name` (don't forget to refresh your browser):
+For now, we can hard-code the property values in the constructor as we initially did for `name`.
+(Don't forget to refresh your browser):

 ```javascript
 class Robot {